—- Eyewitness account —-

 No Sirens.

 Only a silent rendition of Auld Lang Syne to end a set which opened with Bing Crosby’s White Christmas on Armed Forces Radio.
-“Mother wants you to call home” (since the song already was on the radio every two hours).
+“Mother wants you to call home” (heard every two hours).

 Later I met a former RVNN officer.
 His fleet was escorted from Phu Quoc to the Philippines by the USS Kirk.
-Their ship’s serial numbers got painted over, old-regime flags down, insignia off – per International-law.
+Their ship’s serial numbers got painted over, old-regime flags down, insignia off – per International-law enforced by the Philippines government.
 Those rusty ships were later donated to the Philippines and Thai Land, courtesy of the US of Great A.

-No tears of joy.
 Not the Liberation of Paris nor D-V Day.
-Weeping sailor vs kissing sailor, Subic Bay vs iconic Times Square where a nurse in uniform would tilt her head in mutual consent.
+Weeping sailor vs kissing sailor, Subic Bay vs Times Square (where a nurse in uniform tilt her head in mutual consent to a public display of affection in celebration).

-Indeed, finally feet firmly on shore, I spotted a line of subdued and disrobed RVNN’s – in newly issued white T’s and blue jeans.
-Apparently, not just flags and vessels, but uniforms and insignias, also stripped.
+Indeed, finally on safe shore, I spotted a line of subdued and disrobed RVNN’s – in newly issued white T’s and blue jeans.
+Apparently, not just flags and vessels, but uniforms and insignias stripped.
 The big reset.
+Unlike US marine counterparts energetically and enthusiastically charged in opposite direction just a decade before into the welcoming arms of Ao Dai).

 Seventh hurdle!